Wendigo101/Learning-python/README.md

 # Learning-python

-This includes my first steps towards learning python, coming from a regular use in MATLAB
+This includes my first steps towards learning python, coming from a regular use of MATLAB